Devanshkr/Projects-frontend-webd/README.md

 source code can be found in "gh-pages" branch in "site" folder.

 3) I created a image carousel, sliding infinitely in a loop using vanilla javascript - https://hardcore-edison-4c7608.netlify.app/ source code present in folder - proj2 vanilla js.
+(Refresh the webpage once or twice if it does not work properly)